varun1210/ramp_question/README.md

-Solution to Ramp Challenge.
+My solution to Ramp Challenge.

 Question:
 /* Using this dataset, show the SQL query to find the rolling 3 day average transaction amount for each day in January 2021. */

-CREATE TABLE transactions (
+`CREATE TABLE transactions (
   "transaction_time" TIMESTAMP,
   "transaction_amount" FLOAT
 );